-This year, I’m working on a number of exciting artworks, collabs and exhibitions.
+This year, I’m working on some exciting projects.

 Here's a peek at the work I'm developing with my creative friends.
 I'm excited to share them with you!